 यज्ञायाचरतः कर्म समग्रं प्रविलीयते || ४ २३ ||

-In the case of a person who has neither attachments nor the feeling of ‘doership’ and has his mind completely established in Divine knowledge, his actions being done as a sacrifice unto Bhagavan Krishna are freed from all Karmic reactions.
+The actions of a person who has neither attachments nor the feeling of ‘doership’, and has his mind completely established in Divine knowledge, when performed as a sacrifice unto Bhagavan Krishna, are freed from all Karmic reactions

 ब्रह्मार्पणं ब्रह्म हविः ब्रह्माग्नौ ब्रह्मणा हुतम् | ब्रह्मैव तेन गन्तव्यं ब्रह्म कर्म समाधिना || ४ २४ ||

 The eternal Truth or Brahman is the offering; Brahman is the clarified butter poured into the fire of Brahman.
 For him, who, through complete absorption in spiritual activities has attained Supreme Consciousness and sees Divinity in everything, the Supreme Being is easily attainable.

 दैवमेवापरे यज्ञं योगिनः पर्युपासते | ब्रह्माग्नावपरे यज्ञं यज्ञेनैवोपजुह्वति || ४ २५ ||